Administrative Assistant

 Regardless of the level of the position, there are some qualities that are universally important for all successful administrative assistants.
 Flexibility, reliability and cooperativeness are some of the most common personality traits employers seek when looking to hire office staff.
 Basic skills such as communication, reading comprehension, spelling, grammar, and attention to detail are crucial as well.
 Depending on the responsibilities, customer service skills, basic computer skills, and comfort with math may also be considered.
 Employers that use Criteria's tests to evaluate applicants for clerical positions typically use the Criteria Basic Skills Test (CBST), sometimes pairing it with a personality test such as the Employee Personality Profile (EPP).

 The minimum educational requirement for clerical positions is typically a high school diploma or GED.
 Depending on the company's needs, proficiency in computer work or another specialization may be needed.
-In this case, it may be in the best interests of employers to administer specific computer skills tests that measure proficiencies related to their job responsibilities.
+In this case, it may be in the best interests of employers to administer a computer skills test, such as the Computer Literacy and Internet Knowledge (CLIK) test, that measure proficiencies related to their job responsibilities.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.